 Sippy Perpetual License holders are the official title holders of a Sippy Softswitch license for the long-term successful voice business management.
 The Perpetual Sippy Standby license is a secondary active, although non-production Sippy License that is installed in your own voice network.
 Both instances must run the same Sippy version to maintain DB replication.
 A current Sippy Support contract is required on both Primary and Standby Licenses, keeping both instances in sync and your traffic protected.

-Sippy Standby license hardware requirements
+Sippy Standby server hardware requirements

-The Sippy Standby license hardware configurations must be sufficient to perform as the Primary server.
+The Sippy Standby server hardware configurations must be sufficient to perform as the Primary server.
 Once traffic has failed over, the Standby server can resume the role of Primary without any performance limitation affecting normal processes.
-As a converged, single-site platform, integrating the Sippy Standby license into your network only requires one additional server added to your existing single-server network to operate effectively.
+As a converged, single-site platform, integrating the Sippy Standby server into your network only requires one additional server added to your existing single-server network to operate effectively.
 Minimum specification guidelines can be found at the Sippy Hardware Requirements document.